slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-05-template.md

 ---

 <!-- #region pycharm={"name": "#%% md\n"} -->
-# Lab 5
+# Lab 4

-**Lecture**: Deep Learning (Prof. Dr. David Rügamer, Emanuel Sommer)

-Welcome to the fifth lab.
+Welcome to the fourth lab.
 We will first implement a simple scalar automatic differentiation engine to compute partial derivatives for us, then do a theoretical exercise about L2 regularization.